Ron Ritchie: Early life

 Ritchie was born July 4, 1918, in Charing Cross, Ontario.
 He graduated from the Central Collegiate High School in London, Ontario, before earning a Bachelor of Arts in Economics and Political Science from the University of Western Ontario.
 He then earned a Master of Arts from Queen's University.

 Ritchie served on the Canadian Wartime Prices and Trade Board during the Second World War.
 In 1947, he joined Imperial Oil, where he remained into the 1970s, eventually reaching the level of senior vice president and member of the board of directors.
 During his time with Imperial Oil, he continued to publish papers on subjects ranging from petroleum economics to military policy and higher education.

 From 1960 until 1962, he was the executive director of the Royal Commission on Government Organization (the Glassco Commission), which recommended a decentralized organizational model for the federal government.
-He served on the University of Guelph board of governors from 1965 until 1971 and as the body's chair for the last three years.
+He was on the University of Guelph board of governors from 1965 until 1971, and chair for the last three years.